breno-costa/feature-store/README.md

 make start
 ```

-This command could take a few minutes since the docker images will be either pulled or built for the following services: Zookeeper, Kafka, Kafdrop, Redis, Transformers, and Sinks.
+This command could take a few minutes since the docker images will be either pulled or built for the following services: Zookeeper, Kafka, Kafdrop, Redis, Transformations, and Sinks.
 You can follow the service logs using the command below.

 ```bash
 make logs